Certified Translation Guide for VFS Global in Colombia

 Step by Step for Submitting Translations to VFS Global

-- Check the website of your destination country's embassy.
+Check the website of your destination country's embassy.
 This is the most crucial step.
-Each embassy or consulate has specific requirements regarding which documents require translation and how they should be presented.
-Don't rely solely on VFS Global for this; go directly to the embassy's official website. to which you are applying (for example, the Canadian Embassy in Colombia).
-Look for the list of required documents for your visa type and pay attention to the sections on "translations" or "supporting documents."
+Each embassy or consulate has specific requirements regarding which documents need translation and how they should be submitted.
+Don't rely solely on VFS Global for this; go directly to the official website of the embassy you are applying to (for example, the Canadian Embassy in Colombia).
+Look for the list of required documents for your visa type and pay attention to the sections on "translations" or "supporting documents.".

 - Confirm the target language: Make sure the translation is into the correct language.
 If you're going to Germany, you need German; if you're going to Australia, you need English.

 - Do you need an apostille or legalization?
-Some original documents (not translations) may require a apostille (if the country is a member of the Hague Convention) or legalization (if it is not) before to be translated.
-This procedure is carried out at the Colombian Ministry of Foreign Affairs.
-It's vital that you know if your original documents require this process, since the apostille or legalization applies to the original, not the translation.
+Some original documents (not translations) may require an apostille (if the country is a member of the Hague Convention) or legalization (if it is not) before being translated.
+This process is carried out at the Colombian Ministry of Foreign Affairs.
+It is vital that you know whether your original documents require this process, as the apostille or legalization applies to the original, not the translation.

 - Find a certified official translator: For your translations to be accepted, it is essential that they be done by an official translator recognized by the Colombian Ministry of Foreign Affairs.
-Traductores.co We guarantee certified translations by official translators with the certification you need.
+At Traductores.co, we guarantee translations certified by official translators with the necessary certification.

 - Request a quote: Send us all the documents you want translated so we can provide you with an exact quote and estimated delivery time.